gekkeronnie/Call-of-Duty-Scripts/README.md

 >  - First Public Release<br/><br/>
 >
 > ### The Tomb - Ice Staff AFK
-> V3.2
-> - Removed Emergency Alt F4 code since this is now being provided in a seperate script under MISC scripts<br/>
-> - Added Call of Duty process detection, if its not detected loop will end and script will be terminated<br/><br/>
->
 > V3.1
 > - Added 1 more color to check for emergency alt + f4 save<br/>
 >